mattneary/Haskella/README.md

 the code's structure.

 ## Getting Started
-All functions need to be explicitly typed, and `let` is used, as in OCaml, in the definition of functions.
+All functions need to be explicitly typed, with arguments typed by an inline postfix notation.

 ```haskell
 not b:bool = if b then false else true